tientle/IDS-706-Assignment-2-Data-Analysis/README.md

 ### Project Question/Goal

-What restaurant characteristiscs are associated with higher Yelp star ratings?
+**What restaurant characteristics are associated with higher Yelp star ratings?**

+Yelp ratings can have real-world implications for both restaurants and customers.
+Customers often use ratings to decide where to eat, while restaurant owners can use customer feedback and data to better understand how their business is perceived.

-I analyzed restaurant attributes such as outdoor seating, delivery, alcohol offerings, bike parking and other characteristics to explore their relationships with a restaurant's Yelp star rating.
+I wanted to explore whether characteristics that restaurants can control or offer, such as outdoor seating, delivery, alcohol offerings, bike parking, and other amenities, are associated with differences in Yelp star ratings.

-I trained a Random Forest regression model to deterimine specifically which attributes were most useful in predicting restaurant ratings.
+I trained a Random Forest regression model to explore which restaurant attributes/characteristics were most useful for predicting ratings.
+These characteristics don't necessarily cause higher ratings, but help to identify patterns that could provide insight into the characteristics associated with customer ratings.

 ### Data